kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 A pairwise preference is simply a choice between two options.
 As such, pairwise preferences can be seen as the "atom" of human subjectivity: the simplest possible distinction, running on the "phenomenological bare metal" of human perception.
 This simplicity makes them both very robust (they mean what they say they mean), accessible (anybody can make a relative distinction), general (many decisions can be framed in relative terms), and flexible (pairwise preferences can be aggregated in many different ways).
+In addition, the self-contained nature of the pairwise decision makes these methods well adapted to environments of scarce attention, as participants are able to provide quality inputs in small amounts of time.

 Pairwise preferences have been studied for decades, beginning with the work of psychometrician L. L. Thurstone in 1927 and his research into subjective responses to stimuli.
 Pairwise preferences would go on to find many applications in the ranking and ordering of items: from ranking chess players through ELO to weighting web pages through Google's PageRank.